opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 #### Container Aspect Ratio
 *Dropdown/Number Input, Default: Auto (No Scrollbar)* This dropdown sets the aspect ratio of the sheet music container - The height in relation to the width.
-What this does pratically is add a scrollbar, which is useful with very long pieces that you don't want to extend all the way down the page fully.
+What this does pratically is add a scrollbar, which is useful with very long pieces that you don't want to extend all the way down the page.
 - Auto (No Scrollbar) will render the full sheet music as-is, taking up as much room as needed.
 - Landscape makes the height 0.667x the width.
 Or, put another way, the width will be 1.5x the height (3:2)
 - Portrait sets the height to 1.778x the width.
 Width being 0.5625x the height (9:16)
 - Custom allows you to set your own value of what the width will be divided by to get the height.

 **NOTE:** This control does not trigger or require a re-render since it is merely a CSS property of the sheet music container.
+It will be reflected immediately.

 #### Zoom (%)
 *Number Input, Default: 100*